talhabilal-dev/create-node-spark/readme.md

 ---

+# 🚀 **Phase 1 Completed!**
+We are thrilled to announce that **Phase 1** of the project has been successfully completed!
+This milestone includes the foundational features of the project.Stay tuned for more updates as we continue to enhance and build on this foundation in the coming phases.
+Check out the [changelog](https://github.com/talhabilal-dev/create-node-spark#changelog) for more details and updates.

 # 🛠️ Introduction

 > ⚡ Spark your Node.js backend, skip the boilerplate.

 **create-node-spark** is a powerful CLI (Command Line Interface) tool designed to scaffold production-ready Node.js backend projects with ease.
 Inspired by tools like Create Next App and Vite, this tool removes the boilerplate pain by generating a clean, structured, and configurable Node.js project — so you can focus on building features, not setting up folders and configs.